-Or you can get an added protein boost with the Almond Butter Protein Bar from Bobo’s, which has a higher protein count and is part of the protein bar line, among a few other flavors!
+Or you can get an added protein boost with the Peanut Butter Chocolate Chip Protein Bar from Bobo’s, which has a higher protein count and is part of the protein bar line, among a few other flavors!

 - Bobo’s Stuff’d Oat Bars